ShiroKitsuneLP/Miyuki/README.md

 # Miyuki 🦊

 **Miyuki** is a clever and friendly fox-themed Discord bot built with [discord.js](https://discord.js.org/).
-Bring a touch of fox magic to your server with fun features and easy customization!
+Bring a touch of fox magic to your server with fun features!

 > **Note:** Miyuki is still in early development!
 Many features are planned and coming soon.
 Stay tuned for updates!